Aging

 (301)-581-9200

-This organization is a professional society of doctors who specialize in diagnosing and treating foot injury and disease.
-Podiatrists make special devices to correct foot problems, provide care for nails, prescribe certain medications, and perform foot surgery.
+This organization is a professional society of doctors specializing in diagnosing and treating foot injuries and diseases.
+Podiatrists make special devices to correct foot problems, care for nails, prescribe certain medications, and perform foot surgery.

 Health